-Section 9: Safety and Environmental Requirements
+9. Safety and Environmental Requirements

-9.1 Because abrasive blast cleaning is a hazardous operation, all work shall be conducted in compliance with applicable insurance underwriter, local, state, and federal occupational and environmental health and safety rules and regulations.
+9.1 Because abrasive blast cleaning is a hazardous operation, all work shall be conducted in compliance with applicable occupational and environmental health and safety rules and regulations.
 NOTE: SSPC-PA Guide 3, "A Guide to Safety in Paint Application," addresses safety concerns for coating work.

-Section 10: Comments
+10. Comments

-10.1 Additional information and data relative to this standard are contained in Appendix A. Detailed information and data are presented in a separate document, the SSPC-SP COM.
+10.1 Additional information and data relative to this standard are contained in Appendix A. Detailed information and data are presented in a separate document, SSPC-SP COM, "Surface Preparation Commentary."
 The recommendations contained in Appendix A and SSPC-SP COM are believed to represent good practice, but are not to be considered requirements of the standard.
 The sections of SSPC-SP COM that discuss subjects related to industrial blast cleaning are listed below.